Forthcoming: West meets East: Papers in historical lexicography and lexicology from across the globe

 Synopsis

-Lexicography in its many forms is a very old practical discipline solving practical problems concerning word usage.
-Word seems more appropriate than language as lexicography address more questions relating to what we now call lexicology than other issues.
-As with all areas of human endeavour, what grew gradually through trial and lots of error is eventually subjected to a theoretical framework.
-The role of historical lexicography is to look back on the development of this highly varied word lists to see how we reached the tremendous variety that characterises practice throughout the world.
-This volume is both a selection of papers from one conference on Historical Lexicography and Lexicology, that held under the aegis of the International Society for Historical Lexicography and Lexicology (ISHLL) in Lorient, France in May 2022 and also the first in a new series dedicated to the area and which represents a collaboration between two sister associations ISHLL and HSHL.
-The volume contains texts both in English and in French, but provides insights into dictionaries, their compilers and users from numerous languages across the globe.
-It is also diachronic moving from medieval usage to problems concerning open access and digital publishing in contemporary historical lexicography.
-The title reflects that fact that authors and content comes from across the world, from Japan to the United States, from the east of Europe to the United Kingdom and Portugal.
+This volume is both a selection of expanded papers from one conference on historical lexicography and lexicology, held under the aegis of the International Society for Historical Lexicography and Lexicology (ISHLL) in Lorient, France, in May 2022, and also the first in a new book series dedicated to the field.
+The new series represents a collaboration between two sister associations, ISHLL and the Helsinki Society for Historical Lexicography (HSHL).
+The volume contains texts in both English and French that provide insights into dictionaries, their compilers and users using evidence from numerous languages across the globe.
+It is also diachronic, moving from topics on medieval usage to contemporary issues concerning open access and digital publishing in historical lexicography.
+The title reflects the global scope of its authors and content, encompassing Japan to the United States, Eastern Europe to the United Kingdom, and Portugal.

 Chapters